 Go see a movie

 After a long week of working or studying (or both), going to the cinemas is the perfect way to unwind and get lost in another world.
 Since new movies usually premiere on Fridays, going on a Sunday will help you avoid the long lines and super crowded theaters.
-Have a DMM card membership?
-You can get a ticket discount at Cines Verdi on Calle de Bravo Murillo, 28!
 And don’t worry, you can see the original versions in English with Spanish subtitles.
 Or, if you want to take advantage of some pristine Sunday weather, outdoor cinemas in Madrid are super popular during the summer season.

 Visit other Markets

 Already crossed El Rastro and Mercado de Motores off your list?
 Worry not, there’s plenty of markets in Madrid that you can visit on a Sunday.
 If you’re interested in new or second-hand clothes, see what you can dig up at the Nómada Market or Adelita Market.
 If you’ve still got some room after a delicious Sunday brunch, visit one of Madrid’s many local food markets!
-Click here for some ideas.
+Click here for a list of great markets.

 Explore the City